cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 }
 ```

+This query asks if there are any URIs that have the predicate
+`irishRel:nomName` and object literal "Find" or, more informally, if
+there is someone with the nominative name Find in LL.
+This will
-will return `YES` as there is, in fact, a solution to the given
+return `YES` as there is, in fact, a solution to the given basic graph
-basic graph pattern.
+pattern.

 More broadly, the Ask query can be useful for what are called
 [Federated Queries](https://www.w3.org/TR/sparql11-federated-query/),